 - 7. Who among your family or friends have you talked to about participating in this trial? - a.
-How did you talk to your parents about this study?
-If self-consented, what have you told your parents about this study? - b.
-What, if anything, have you told your boyfriend/husband/partner about this study? - c.
+How did you talk to your parents (or guardians) about this study?
+If self-consented, what (if anything) have you told your parents about this study? - i.
+If you haven't spoken with your parents, what were some of the barriers that prevented you from doing so? - ii.
+If you have spoken to them, what were some of the reasons you did so? - b.
+What, if anything, have you told your sexual or romantic partner(s) about this study? - c.
 What about other family members? - d.
 How do they feel about your participation in the trial? - i.
-What do others in the community where you live think about involving young women in research studies? - 8.
-Do you know other young women who are participating in this trial? - a.
+What do others in the community where you live think about involving young people in research studies? - ii.
+What do others in the community where you live think about involving sexual and gender minority youth in research studies? - 8.
+Do you know other young people who are participating in this trial? - a.
 What role did they play in your decision to participate? - b.
 How do they support you (or not) in study participation?